dasch-swiss/dsp-das/docs/how-to-contribute/index.md

 <!-- TODO: the following section is moved from the main README and has to be updated -->
 ## Development server

+DSP-APP is built with [Angular](https://angular.io/) and uses [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+You have to install the corresponding packages with `npm i`.
+Now you have to possibilites to run the application in developer mode:

-Run `ng serve` or `npm run start` for a dev server.
-Navigate to `http://0.0.0.0:4200/`.
+- With a local installed [DSP-API environment](https://docs-api.dasch.swiss/04-publishing-deployment/getting-started/) run `ng serve` or `npm run start`.
+- If you want to connect to the DSP-API on our test server run `ng serve --configuration=test-server` or `npm run start-with-test-server`.
+Please consider which version of DSP-API is currently running on the test server (see webapi: <https://api.test.dasch.swiss/version>).
+With this solution you will also have access to all the representation files.

+In both case navigate to `http://0.0.0.0:4200/`.
 The app will automatically reload if you change any of the resource files.

 ## Code scaffolding